tgstation/tgstation-server/README.md

 #### Windows

 If you wish to install the TGS as a service, run `Tgstation.Server.Host.Service.exe`.
 It should prompt you to install it.
-Click `Yes` and accept a potential UAC elevation prompt and the setup wizard should run.
+Click `Yes` and accept a potential UAC elevation prompt and the setup wizard should run asdf.

 #### Linux (Native)